Unit 2 - Practice Quiz

 subject/object questions Hard

-A. "Which user did the system flag?"
+A. "What did the system flag?"

-B. "What did the system flag?"
+B. "Which user did the system flag?"

-C. "Who did the system flag?"
+C. "Which thing did the system flag?"

-D. "Which thing did the system flag?"
+D. "Who did the system flag?"

 50 A scientist is describing an experiment: "We had to account for several confounding variables."
 Which question is both grammatically correct and most stylistically appropriate for a formal scientific inquiry about these variables?